asynkron/realtimemap-dotnet/README.md

 # Real-time Map

-_Real-time Map_ displays real-time positions of public transport in Helsinki.
+_Real-time Map_ displays real-time positions of public transport vehicles in Helsinki.
 It's a showcase for Proto.Actor - an ultra-fast distributed actors solution for Go, C#, and Java/Kotlin.

+The app features:
+* Real-time positions of vehicles.
+* Vehicle trails.
+* Geofencing notifications (vehicle entering and exiting the area).
+* Vehicles in geofencing areas per public transport company.
+* Horizontal scaling.

+The goals of this app are:
+1. Showing what Proto.Actor can do.
+1. Presenting a semi-real-world use case of the distributed actor model.
+1. Aiding people in learning how to use Proto.Actor.

 **[Find more about Proto.Actor here.](https://proto.actor/)**

-Showcase features:
-* real-time positions of vehicles
-* vehicle trails
-* geofencing notifications (vehicle entering and exiting the area)
-* vehicles in geofencing areas per public transport company

 ![image](https://user-images.githubusercontent.com/1219044/132653003-58733735-f49a-4615-adb5-36552b1415c1.png)

-## Running
+## Running the app

 Configure Mapbox:
 1. Create an account on [Mapbox](https://www.mapbox.com/).